 - Shake well to dissolve the sugar.

-- Let stand at room temperature for two days, then refrigerate.
-Tastes best after 1&1/2 weeks.
+- Let stand at room temperature for 2 days, then refrigerate.
+Tastes best after 1-1/2 weeks.